 Photo by Trae Patton/NBC

-To see what Barrett and Blake come up with next, watch The Voice on Mondays and Tuesday nights at 8 P.M.
+To see if Jordan goes all the way, watch The Voice on Mondays and Tuesday nights at 8 P.M.
 EST/PST on NBC.